One woman can make a difference,

 Without a plan, it is unlikely that you’ll get to where you are going.
 So this month, our reading and exercises will explore: creating a business plan, assessing capital, name/registration, insurance, budgets, databases and marketing.
 If it looks like work, it certainly can be.
 But it can also be fun, rewarding and exciting.
 After all, you’re on the final leg of The Heroine’s Journey, The Teacher.
 And this is the part where you can help change the world.

-THE 5-DAY SEDONA PRACTICUM RETREAT will begin after you’ve completed the distance learning course.
-During this 5-day practicum retreat in beautiful Sedona, Arizona, you will receive 40 hours of information, personal exploration, practical experience and one-on-one time with professional facilitators.
+THE 4-DAY PRACTICUM RETREAT will begin after you’ve completed the distance learning course.
+During this 4-day practicum retreat, you will receive additional training, practical experience and one-on-one time with professional facilitators.
 You will leave this retreat with the skills needed to professionally and effectively offer your own women’s program.

-You’ll be coached by women who are running successful women’s programs and you’ll learn how to build and sustain a women’s program of your own, from the beginning to the end and from the inside out.
-You will personally experience one of founder Karen Ely’s time-tested, most successful weekend workshops, For Women Who Dare to Dream.
-You will be provided with Karen’s detailed agenda and a personal and professional understanding of how the agenda was created and how to effectively use her 10 most insightful exercises to create a life-changing workshop of your own.
+You’ll learn how to build and sustain a women’s program of your own, from the beginning to the end, and from the inside out.
+You will personally experience one of founder Karen Ely’s time-tested, most successful weekend retreats.
+You will be provided with Karen’s detailed agenda and a personal and professional understanding of how the agenda was created and how to effectively use her 10 most insightful exercises to create a life-changing program program of your own.

 You will gain confidence in your presentation skills and learn to be comfortable in front of a group by working with our dynamic trainers.
 And then you’ll get to practice what you’ve learned.
 The last two days of the retreat, you will be asked to present a 1 – 1 ½ hour exercise of your choice and receive loving, constructive critique by the trainers and the other participants.